Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 -

-A Eurail pass gives unlimited travel on national & international train services
+Eurail passes give unlimited travel on national & international trains

 A Eurail pass gives unlimited travel on all the train services run by the national train operator in all of the countries it covers.

 These aren't special 'Eurail trains', these are the normal, regular, scheduled trains in each country, including high-speed trains, sleeper trains, intercity trains, suburban trains & local trains.
-It includes both domestic and international trains.
+Both national and international trains.

 Unlimited means unlimited: You can take as many trains as you like, 1 train or 20 trains, 8 miles or 800 miles.